 Don’t ignore a circuit breaker that keeps tripping.
 This is a sign that one of your circuits is getting overloaded on a regular basis.
 Your circuits are only able to handle up to a certain level of voltage.
 Beyond this voltage, you run the risk of starting an electrical fire.
 This is why the circuit breaker trips, shutting off the flow of electricity in your home.

 A power outage from a tripped circuit breaker can be annoying.
-Yet, it’s important to remember that your circuit breaker serves an important purpose.
+Yet, it’s important to remember that your .
 A circuit breaker prevents high amounts of electricity from overheating wires.
 If the wires get too hot, they can start an electrical fire.
 If your circuit breaker keeps tripping, don’t wait to call one of our electricians.
 Call today!

 Common Reasons for a Circuit Breaker to Trip